Open-Finance-Lab/RLSolver_Contest/docs/source/rlsolver_contest_2025/evaluate.rst

 Evaluate
 ========

-This section describes how different categories of algorithms are evaluated in RLSolver Competition 2025.
+This section describes how different categories of algorithms are evaluated in RLSolver Contest 2025.

 **Evaluation Categories**